jakibaki/In-Home-Switching/Readme.md

 Have you ever been told by your parents that spending hours sitting in front of a PC was bad for you (like I was)?
 Well, now you can play your games portably anywhere in your house!

 This project is fairly new, so please do not consider it totally stable.
-If you encounter serious issues, feel free to submit them.
+If you encounter issues, feel free to submit them.

 ## Features:
   * Stream PC screen to a Nintendo Switch in your local network
-    * 720p (full Switch display resolution)
+    * 720p (full Switch-Tablet display resolution)
     * 40-60 FPS (if not see Troubleshooting)
     * Low delay (again, see Troubleshooting)
   * Capture controller input on Nintendo Switch